-In this course, students study the historical context of ceramics in the past and present while developing their own voice with this tactile material.
+Students study the historical context of ceramics in the past and present while developing their own voice with this tactile material.
 This course covers the basics of thrown pottery and hand-building techniques in pinch, slab, and coil while creating exquisite vessels and sculptures.
-Students gain an understanding of the transformative process of clay by learning about glaze composition and the firing process in an electric kiln.
+An understanding of the transformative process of clay is discovered by learning about glaze composition and the firing process in an electric kiln.
+This course can be taken for two trimesters for a deeper dive in the medium.